bechirtouhami/sitepress-multilingual-cms/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Added translation for comments.
+* Allow associating existing contents as translation.
+* Modified the layout of the translation boxes.
+* Added a setup wizard.
+* Fixed bugs that prevented WPML to work with MySQL in strict mode.
+* Fixed bugs that prevented working with some other plugins.

 = 1.2.1 =
 * Allows specifying the locale for the default language.
 * Added a theme integration file - docs/theme-integration/wpml-integration.php.
 * Added an input for affiliate ID for themes.
-* Simplified the setup for [content translation](http://wpml.org/wordpress-translation/content-translation/).
+* Simplified the setup for [professional translation](http://wpml.org/wordpress-translation/content-translation/).

 = 1.2.0 =
 * Adds theme localization.